-- Put ice or a cold pack on the sore muscle for 10 to 20 minutes at a time to stop swelling.
-Put a thin cloth between the ice pack and your skin.
+- Put ice or a cold pack on the sore area for 10 to 20 minutes at a time.
+Try to do this every 1 to 2 hours for the next 3 days (when you are awake).
+Put a thin cloth between the ice and your skin.

 - Prop up the sore arm or leg on a pillow when you ice it or anytime you sit or lie down during the next 3 days.
 Try to keep it above the level of your heart.
 This will help reduce swelling.